Pumpkin Dog Treats Recipe

 Pumpkin Dog Treat Recipe

 Like this recipe?
-You will love my Easy Dog Treats, Pumpkin Pie Granola, Pumpkin Cheesecake Bars, and Homemade Pumpkin Spice Coffee Creamer!
+You will love my Easy Dog Treats, Pumpkin Pie Granola, Pumpkin Cheesecake Bars, and Homemade Pumpkin Spice Coffee Creamer

 Harvey has been loving these tiny cookies.
 I am pretty sure it took everything he had to not jump up and snag this out of my hand.
 So what do you think?
 Are you going to whip these up for your pup?

-4.56 from 9 votes
+4.60 from 15 votes

 Pumpkin Dog Treats

-Prep Time 20 minutes
+Prep: 20 minutes

-Cook Time 20 minutes
+Cook: 20 minutes

-Total Time 40 minutes
+Total: 40 minutes

-24 cookies
+Serves: 24 cookies

 These easy homemade pumpkin dog treats are the perfect way to spoil your furry friends!